Don Bolles: Documentary

 The 2022 documentary Who Killed Don Bolles? details the involvement of veteran journalist Don Devereux in the investigative reporting in the aftermath of Bolles' death.
 Bradley Funk, an heir to the Emprise fortune and whose ex-wife had dealings with Bolles, was said by Devereux to have ordered the hit.
 Neal Roberts, an allegedly corrupt Phoenix attorney who was a close friend of Funk, was said to have contacted Adamson for help in the murder, who subsequently recruited known hitman Carl Verive.
 Neither Funk nor Roberts was ever indicted in the murder of Bolles, and Roberts was controversially granted immunity as an accessory after the fact.

 Devereux also claims that he discovered evidence of state corruption in the killing of Bolles, with attorney general Bruce Babbitt having sought to take over the legal investigation due to his gambling debts and subsequent involvement with the Mafia.
 As a result, exculpatory evidence that would have cleared Dunlap and Robison was allegedly withheld, so as to assure their conviction and avoid undesirable attention on Emprise, the Mafia, and Babbitt's own indiscretions.
 Babbitt also negotiated the favorable plea deal for Adamson, who also was said to have avoided fingering the Mafia, resulting in flimsy testimony that nevertheless went largely unquestioned by Babbitt's office.
 After campaigning on forcing Emprise out of Arizona, Babbitt later reneged and played a major role in their ability to continue operations in the state.

 Devereux also alleged that Bolles' travails at the Republic involved conflicts with the paper's upper management, who are known to have confiscated Bolles' reporting files immediately after his murder.
 His notes related to the Mafia and its connections to state officials and corruption were allegedly destroyed.
-Bolles' editor at the paper, Tom Sanford, said to be his only ally therein, followed up on Bolles' murder despite being forbidden by his superiors to work (or even speak) with the IRE team investigating the mob and Emprise; the resulting IRE series was not published in the Republic.
+Bolles' editor at the paper, Tom Sanford, said to be his only ally therein, followed up on Bolles' murder despite being forbidden by his superiors to work (or even speak) with the Investigative Reporters and Editors team investigating the mob and Emprise; the resulting IRE series was not published in the Republic.
 Sanford spoke with Roberts as part of his own investigation of the murder and thereafter made plans to speak with Bolles' second wife to reveal his findings.
 Just hours after that phone call, Sanford was found dead in a field of a shotgun wound and his demise was ruled a suicide.
 The shotgun had no fingerprints and, despite a bottle of whiskey being found in his car, his blood showed no signs of alcohol consumption.

 Tributes

-The Newseum was a $400 million interactive museum of news and journalism located in Washington, D.C. and featured Bolles' 1976 Datsun 710, which had previously sat for 28 years in the Arizona Department of Public Safety's impound lot, as the centerpiece of a gallery devoted to both Bolles and fellow slain journalist Chauncey Bailey.
-However, the Newseum closed in 2019.
+The Newseum, which was a $400 million interactive museum of news and journalism located in Washington, D.C., featured Bolles' 1976 Datsun 710, as the centerpiece of a gallery devoted to both Bolles and fellow slain journalist Chauncey Bailey.
+The car had previously sat for 28 years in the Arizona Department of Public Safety's impound lot.
+The Newseum closed in 2019.